AGENTS

 In Firefox/Gecko flows, Extension.js writes a `user.js` file into the active profile (managed or explicit profile) and merges:

-* internal baseline preferences required for dev/runtime behavior
+* Internal baseline preferences required for development and runtime behavior.

 If you enable system profile mode (`EXTENSION_USE_SYSTEM_PROFILE=true`), Extension.js does not write a managed profile file.